Easy to digest environmental information

 There are about a billion passenger cars on the streets worldwide.
 This astonishing number of cars excludes over 300 million commercial vehicles.
 Today, about 55% of the world’s population lives in urban areas, a hefty increase from 30% in 1950.
 By 2050 we expect to have over 67% of humanity to live in cities.
 When we take into account the rapid growth of the global population we forecast over 6 billion people living in large cities by 2050.

-As the population grows and our cities become more dense, we cannot sustain the number of privately owned passenger cars on the streets, otherwise there will be no room left for living space.
-Space to walk, space for greenery, for parks for playgrounds or for bicycles.
-The electrification of vehicles only gives answer to the local pollution, but not for the “space problem”.
+As the population grows and our cities become denser, we cannot sustain the number of privately-owned passenger cars on the streets, otherwise, there will be no room left for living space.
+Space to walk, space for greenery, for parks for playgrounds, or for bicycles.
+The electrification of vehicles only gives an answer to the local pollution, but not for the “space problem”.

 Car Sharing Growth

-The annual membership growth of car sharing companies sees an exponential growth.
+The annual membership growth of car-sharing companies sees exponential growth.
 In 2006 there were 350,000 users while by 2025 Frost & Sullivan expects 36 million registered members.
-This forecast is based on the rapid growth of the car sharing companies.
+This forecast is based on the rapid growth of car-sharing companies.

 Brazil, The World’s Biggest Beef Exporter